DeClercqJan/pokemon/README.md

 - style block of favourites.
 Something with row and width, check margins and such because the borders are overlapping.
 Maybe different box-model?
 - testing
 - need to set array of pokemons visited earlier not in SESSION, but in cookies / alternatively, throw away this way of thinking and just call the api with the id's of the favourited pokemon (probably better)
+- or I could use react front-end with state and such and only call API if new things are needed.
+This should greatly improve loading speed

 # ORIGINAL ASSIGNMENT BELOW